rmcafee/discord_ex/README.md

 ## Voice Client w/ Audio Usage

+Keep in mind you will need to have [dca-rs](https://github.com/nstafie/dca-rs) installed and accessible from /usr/local/bin to use the audio feature.

 Do everything above and just do this afterwards:

 1) You need a controller for the audio so just set it up like so.